amr-y-shalaby/ground_reflectance/README.md

 ρ = ( Reflected Irradiance ) ÷ ( Incident Irradiation ) =  ( π x Radiance ) / ( Incident Irradiation )

 # §4.
-Raster Calculate to Convert Digital Number to Reflectance
+Raster Calculator to Convert Digital Number (DN) to Reflectance
 Utilizing Python's [RasterIO Library]([https://rasterio.readthedocs.io/en/stable/) to convert the recorded Digital Number (DN) or Brightness Value (BV) from 0 to 255 in the stored 8-bit scale to a Percentage Value.
 The latter is achieved vai the function [compute_reflectance](https://github.com/amr-y-shalaby/ground_reflectance/blob/main/Python/preprocessor.py#L113-L131) via the equation